 Learn the Basics of Long Term Disability Insurance

-When an employee cannot work for an extended period of time, a long-term disability plan can help cover a portion of the employee’s salary.
-Long-term disability usually kicks in after a short-term disability policy has run out.
-This happens around 10 to 53 weeks after an eligible event, with the average being 26 weeks.
+When an employee cannot work for an extended period of time, a long-term disability plan can help cover a portion of their salary.
+Long-term disability usually starts after a short-term disability policy has run out.
+This happens around 10 to 53 weeks after an eligible event, with an average time of around 26 weeks.